JamshedMalik/hundeparkfinder/final_delivery/README.md

-# HundeparkFinder.de - Documentation
+# HundeparkFinder.de

-## Project Overview

-HundeparkFinder.de is a comprehensive directory website for dog parks (Hundewiesen) in Germany.
-The website allows users to search for dog parks by location, features, and keywords, view detailed information about each park, and explore parks on an interactive map.
+A comprehensive directory website for dog parks (Hundewiesen) in Germany.

 ## Features